 Prague is a unique addition to your winter vacation, and we would highly recommend it.

-Budapest is an exceptional city to visit at any time of the year, but when snowflakes start to fall on the spires of its neoclassical buildings, it’s all we can do not to book a flight.
+2. Budapest: Budapest is an exceptional city to visit at any time of the year, but when snowflakes start to fall on the spires of its neoclassical buildings, it’s all we can do not to book a flight.
 With temperatures low but spirits high and holiday shopping adrenaline running through the streets alongside frost-coated cobblestones, there’s no better time to visit Budapest than in winter.

 Budapest is a city covered in snow for nearly half of the year, but its beauty doesn’t diminish with each white flake that falls from the sky.
 The best way to enjoy this stunning city during the colder months is to grab a pair of sturdy boots and start exploring the many wonders it has to offer.
 Here are some ways you can make the most out of your time in Budapest during winter:

-The winter of 2021 is coming, and you might be looking for inspiration on where to spend it?
+3. Munich: The winter of 2021 is coming, and you might be looking for inspiration on where to spend it?
 Don’t worry – we got a few of them!
 Today, Munich is getting a shout-out.

 Munich is a city in Bavaria, Germany.
 It is located in the southeast region of Germany.
 It is home to more than 1 million people.
 It is a major city and economic center of Germany.
 Munich is known for its culture, art, architecture, history, and sports events.
 The airport provides flights around the world.